Intézeti szeminárium

 First, I will present solid-state NMR investigations of SARS-CoV-2 accessory membrane proteins, highlighting their structural features, oligomerization, and potential interactions with host proteins.
 These findings provide insights into their roles in viral pathogenicity.

-Second, I will discuss how solution-state NMR reveals the molecular mechanisms underlying protein-RNA phase separation, a key process in cellular organization.
-By examining the phase behavior of hnRNPC1 and its interactions with RNA, we gain a deeper understanding of ribonucleoprotein assembly and function.
+Second, I will discuss how solution-state NMR reveals the molecular mechanisms underlying protein-RNA liquid-liquid phase separation, a key process in formation of biocondensates in cells.
+By examining the phase separation behavior hnRNPC1 protein and its interactions with RNA, we aim to obtain a deeper understanding of ribonucleoprotein particle assembly and function.

 These examples showcase how advanced NMR techniques can address fundamental questions in structural biology and biophysics, offering a molecular-level perspective on complex biochemical phenomena.